 Some students choose to work to save money.
-Other students enroll in the Dental Assisting program.
 Some students choose to complete general education courses needed for a Bachelor of Science in Dental Hygiene to be completed at another institution.

 - Why should I look at continuing my education for a Bahelor of Science Degree in Dental Hygiene?

 Dental hygienists work in many capacities beside dental offices: public health dentistry, education, sales, corporate dentistry, hospital dentistry, and research.
 LB 18 legislation has expanded the practice act to include placing restorations, writing prescriptions, administering nitrous oxide, and adjusting dentures.
 A Bachelor of Science degree will allow more opportunities for a dental hygienist.

 Cindy Gaskill, RDH, MAE

 1-877-222-0780 Ext.
 2477

 Patricia Kirkegaard, RDH, BS